Congress votes to suspend Russia trade status, enact oil ban

 The House votes were not unanimous as they were in the Senate, but the no votes were scarce.
 The bill suspending Russia’s preferential trade status passed by a vote of 420-3.
 The bill banning Russia energy imports passed by a vote of 413-9.

-“America is unwavering in our commitment to the Ukrainian people, and the Congress will continue to hold Russia to account,” said House Speaker Nancy Pelosi, D-Calif.
+“America is unwavering in our commitment to the Ukrainian people, and the Congress will continue to hold Russia to account,” House Speaker Nancy Pelosi, D-Calif., said in a prepared statement.
+Pelosi is quarantining after testing positive for COVID-19.

 The White House says that sanctions the U.S. and more than 30 other nations have already enacted have stung the Russian economy.
 It said that experts are now predicting Russia’s GDP will contract up to 15% this year and that inflation is already spiking above 15%.
 More than 600 private sectors companies have already left the market.